Big Six (ice hockey): Canada Cup/World Cup of Hockey

 The Canada Cup served as an ice hockey world championship that was governed by National Hockey League (NHL) rules rather than IIHF rules, and was open to professionals so that NHL players could participate.
 The 1976 Canada Cup was, therefore, the first time that the best players from the leading ice hockey countries were able to face each other.
 The tournament was held five times between 1976 and 1991.
 Only one team outside of the Big Six, West Germany, was ever allowed to compete in the Canada Cup; this occurred in 1984 when West Germany replaced Finland because it had finished higher in the IIHF World Championship.

 The World Cup of Hockey replaced the Canada Cup in 1996.
-It has been held three times so far (1996, 2004, and 2016), though its future is uncertain.
+It has been held three times so far (1996, 2004, and 2016), with plans to be held every four years beginning in 2028.
 Eight teams compete at the World Cup: Germany and Slovakia participated in the first two editions, whereas Team Europe, made up of European players whose countries did not have their own team in the event and Team North America, composed of players 23 years old and younger from Canada and the United States, played in 2016.